solar984/eqclientmod-titanium/README.md

 This issue happens with all AMD Ryzen 7xxx and 9xxxx CPUs at least.
 The game normally samples the TSC by using the `rdtsc` instruction.
 This mod makes it use a modern API called `QueryPerformanceCounter`.

 ### Disable Gamma Change
 The game has a gamma slider in it but it does it in a really annoying way that changes the desktop gamma.
-I tries to restore it when the game exits but this doesn't always happen with multiple clients and crashes.
+It tries to restore it when the game exits but this doesn't always happen with multiple clients and crashes.
 This mod disables the gamma functionality by detouring the function that would do this and instead doing nothing.
 If you like the gamma, make sure you edit `eqclientmod.ini` and disable this mod.

 ### CommandHandler